xcp-ng/xcp-ng-org/docs/vms/vms.md

 $ xe vm-param-set uuid=VM-UUID platform:device_id=0002
 ```

+## 🐧Linux VMs
+### Performance drop after live migration for RHEL 8-like VMs

+On some RHEL 8-like systems, running kernels prior to v4.20, and using XFS as default root file system, performance issues have been observed after a live migration under heavy disk activity.

+XFS seems to have better performances with recent kernels but for older ones we recommend to use another journaled file system like EXT4.

 ## 🛠️ Guest tools

 XCP-ng needs guest tools to be installed in the VMs in order to communicate with the guest operating system.
 This brings better performance and is required for various features.